top of page

 5. Forehead

-The finished vignette of Marvin the Schnauzer.
+The finished portrait of Marvin

 Artistic License

-The most important changes were as follows :-
+The most important changes were as follows:

-Slight modifications to raise the forehead slightly.
+5. Forehead: Slight modifications to raise the forehead slightly.

 Comments